 \subsection{Relay Networks}

-The typical single-hop 802.11 deployment scenario can be extended to a two-hop case with \textit{cooperative communications}, where stations are allowed to relay the transmissions of others \cite{sadeghi2017survey}.
-Such functionality requires appropriate coordination between the AP and stations, which can be enhanced by designing a mechanism to support concurrent transmissions from different devices in a \ac{WLAN} setting \cite{hu2010ccmac}.
-Since the \ac{AP} may not have full information of the whole network, the authors model the problem as a \ac{POMDP}, and use an \ac{RL} algorithm that is able to find which senders can transmit simultaneously.
+The typical single-hop 802.11 deployment scenario is extended to a two-hop case with \textit{cooperative communications}, where stations are allowed to relay the transmissions of others \cite{sadeghi2017survey}.
+Such functionality requires appropriate coordination between the AP and stations, which is enhanced by a mechanism to support concurrent transmissions from different devices in a \ac{WLAN} setting \cite{hu2010ccmac}.
+Since the \ac{AP} may not have full information of the whole network, the problem is modelled as a \ac{POMDP} and solved by an \ac{RL} algorithm. that can find which senders can transmit simultaneously.
 Results show that low-rate links, usually corresponding to distant stations, significantly improve their throughput.
-Despite this singular example, the relay network concept, for \acp{WLAN}, has received limited interest from \ac{ML} researchers.
-If relay networks become an important feature of future WiFi networks, solutions can be borrowed from 5G networks such as the \ac{ML}-based relay selection of \cite{abdelreheem2019deep}.
+Despite this singular example, \ac{WLAN}-based relay networks have received limited interest from \ac{ML} researchers.
+If relay networks become an important feature of future Wi-Fi networks, solutions can be borrowed from 5G networks such as \ac{ML}-based relay selection \cite{abdelreheem2019deep}.